sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/faq/items/contributing-figma.md

 order: 1
 ---

 Very cool!
 We are looking forward to your contribution.
-The first thing to determine is whether the component in question can be included in the design system. <sbb-link variant="inline" href="/{{page.lang}}/design-system/organisation/contributing/">Learn more about how you can contribute</sbb-link>.
+The first thing to determine is whether the component in question can be included in the design system. <sbb-link  href="/{{page.lang}}/design-system/organisation/contributing/">Learn more about how you can contribute</sbb-link>.

 In short form here:
 * Your component must comply with the design principles and visually fit into the system.